 Whatever news software you decided to go with, make sure it has the following features:

 - Level II (which provides you with a list of all the buy and sell orders currently on the market)

 - Time and Sales

-Regardless of what you are planning on day trading, forex, stocks, or futures, you have to have the right tools for the job, especially if you are planning on day trading for a living.
+Regardless of what you are planning on day trading forex, stocks, or futures, you must have the right tools for the job, especially if you are planning to do it for a living.

 Day Trading for a Living

 When people get into day trading, they usually fall into one of two categories: